How to Clean Artichokes? (+Video)

 2. Trim each artichoke by snapping off and discarding the tough outer green leaves until you are left with a small bullet-shaped artichoke with pale yellow leaves that are green at the tips.

-Cut the artichokes in half lengthwise and scoop out and discard any purple choke.
+5. Then cut the artichokes in half lengthwise, scoop out, and discard any purple choke inside the center of it.

-5. When all the chokes are completed.
+7. When all the chokes are completed.
 Rinse chokes under cold water 3 times, draining the water each time.
-Now the artichokes are ready for you to cook!
+Now the artichokes are ready for you to cook, bake, or roast!

 Enjoy!